Nutrition Volunteering Program

 Accommodation & Meals

-Breakfast is provided for all volunteers each day and volunteers can prepare/cook lunches and evening meals for themselves in the generous and well established communal kitchen of the volunteer accommodation which has a gas hob, oven, microwave, fridge and pantry space.
-This also gives volunteers to opportunity to go out and experience the amazing culture and cuisine that Buenos Aires has to offer.
-Simply get a few of your fellow house mates together and head out to one of the hundreds of local restaurants, bars, cafes or Churrascaria’s (Argentina’s famous BBQ joints – YUM!).
+Volunteers can purchase ingredients and prepare meals and/or take the opportunity to go out and experience the amazing culture and cuisine that Buenos Aires has to offer.
+Simply get a few of your fellow volunteers together and head out to one of the hundreds of local restaurants, bars, cafes or Churrascaria’s (Argentina’s famous BBQ joints – YUM!).

 *In addition to the program fees listed above a Registration Fee is payable to secure your place.
 The registration fee is USD 299 for those volunteering with Love Volunteers for the first time or USD 149 for any subsequent volunteer placements.
 The registration fee includes: lifetime LV Alumni Membership, fundraising support & advice, dedicated pre-departure support, certificate of completion (on request), and exclusive access to the LV Trip Planner.